 While the city of Toronto invests substantial amounts of money annually to maintaining and updating its complex network of underground pipes, catch basins, and sewers, these efforts alone are not enough to protect your home from basement flooding.

-Basement flooding can be caused by a myriad of reasons, such as plumbing leaks, poor drainage, a leaky foundation, faulty windows, just to name but a few.
+Basement flooding can be caused by a myriad of reasons, such as plumbing leaks, poor drainage, a leaky foundation, and faulty windows, just to name but a few.

 The City of Toronto, through this program, now offers a subsidy of up to $3,400 to help property owners prevent basement flooding.